 Japan is nicknamed the “Land of the Rising Sun.”

 The Japanese movie The Hidden Fortress was the basis for Star Wars Episode IV: A New Hope.

-Tokyo is the 2nd most expensive city to live in the world.
+Tokyo is the second most expensive city in the world to live in.

-The fortune cookie dates back to Kyoto, Japan during the 19th century.
+The fortune cookie dates back to the 19th century and was first made in Kyoto, Japan.